-As we drive past Bandon's many cranberry bogs, our curiosity is piqued.
+As we drive past Bandon’s many cranberry bogs, our curiosity is piqued.
 How do cranberries grow?
 How does the cranberry harvest work?
 What is the history of cranberry farming in Bandon?
 Cranberry farming has a long and rich history here in Bandon.
-Charles Dexter McFarlin came west from Cape Cod, Massachusetts to pan for gold in California, but when those plans didnt pan out, he focused on mining for red gold, a term still used to describe growing cranberries in this area.
-He had vines shipped from his eastern home, planted his first bog in Coos County in 1865, and developed a variety of berry well suited to growing on the Pacific coast.
+Charles Dexter McFarlin came west from Cape Cod, Massachusetts, to pan for gold in California, but when those plans didn’t pan out, he focused on mining for “red gold,” a term still used to describe growing cranberries in this area.
+He had vines shipped from his eastern home, planted his first bog in Coos County in 1865, and harvested a variety of cranberry well suited to growing on the Pacific coast.
 This variety is to this day known as the McFarlin.

 Dennis Bowman is one of those 100 area growers, and this month he has opened his farm on McTimmons Lane about 7 miles south of Bandon for tours, samples of their cranberries and cranberry syrup and concentrate, and a look into the cranberry harvest process.
 Drive just a quarter mile west off of 101, and the Bowman sign appears on the right side of the road.
 Turning onto the driveway, the family home surrounded by apple trees comes into view, and then the cranberry fields, or bogs: 10 in total.
 During cranberry harvest season, Dennis, his son, and a helper or two are typically seen out in the bogs or on the dykes: raised grassy areas that separate the bogs, hold back water, and give farmers a place to drive equipment from bog to bog.